 I fell in Love with Singapore faster than I think I have with any other destination.
 In just over two days, I had seen enough of this compact country that it left me feeling ready to pack my bags and move in for good.

-Yes, Singapore also has some very strict laws that might feel a little draconian, but in many ways, I think Singapore also feels like a city of the future.
+Yes, Singapore also has some very strict laws that might feel a little draconian, but in many ways, I think Singapore also feels like a place of the future.

 Here’s everything I got up to during my stopover in this beautiful country, and how I fell in love with Singapore.